ComPHPPuebla/easy-forms/docs/creating-elements.md

 # Creating form elements

-The only required attribute for an element in this package is its name, and an optional set of choices.
+The only required attribute for an element is its name.
+You can also set choices for elements like selects, radio buttons and checkboxes.

 ```php
 use EasyForms\Elements;